 - Between you and I, case is important.

-- Do not submit writing asssignments in email or cell phone text format - thx!
+- Do not submit writing assignments in email or phone text format -

 - Writing carefully, dangling participles must be avoided.

 - Use your apostrophe's correctly.
 Omit the apostrophe when its not needed.

 - Prepositions are not words to end sentences with.

 - Of course, if any word is improper at the end of a sentence, a linking verb

 - Place pronouns as close as possible, especially in long sentences of 10 or more words,

 to their antecedents.